 This two day event will attract multiple audiences including individuals of all ages, populations of diverse cultural backgrounds, as well as others.
-The 2007, first ever event attracted more than 3,000 attendees.
-By 2013, an estimated 14,000+ attended.
-Brazos Valley Worldfest is a 501(c)3 organization.
+The 2007, first ever event attracted more than 3,000 attendees and has since grown to an estimated 12,000+ attendance.

-Interested in supporting the Brazos Valley Worldfest 2016 as a contributing or in-kind sponsor?
-See our list of Levels of Giving & Commitment Form.
-Contact Kim Fox at (979) 845-8008 or email@example.com for more information.
+Interested in supporting the Brazos Valley Worldfest 2017 as a contributing or in-kind sponsor?
+See our list of Levels of Giving.
+Contact Kim Fox at (979) 845-8008 or firstname.lastname@example.org for more information.

 Brett & Jill Giroir